-The Heinz College Master of Science in Public Policy and Management degree program's Policy Analytics track (MSPPM-POLA) provides the skills you need to turn raw data into solutions for the most complex public issues.
+The Heinz College Master of Science in Public Policy and Management degree program's Data Analytics track (formerly Policy Analytics) provides the skills you need to turn raw data into solutions for the most complex public issues.

 Government agencies, large non-profit organizations, think tanks, and consulting firms all deal with enormous amounts of data in their attempts to provide better transportation networks, national defense programs, cleaner environments, public education policies, international development programs, development of natural resources, and other public goods.

-Through our Master of Science in Public Policy and Management degree's Policy Analytics track (MSPPM-POLA), Heinz College will take your STEM undergraduate degree and/or quantitative and analytic capabilities and provide you with a state-of-art analytics education.
-In addition, the MSPPM-POLA will add professional policy and management knowledge and skills, preparing you to transform data into insightful information for use in public policy and management decision-making.
+Through our Master of Science in Public Policy and Management degree's Data Analytics track (MSPPM-Data Analytics), Heinz College will take your STEM undergraduate degree and/or quantitative and analytic capabilities and provide you with a state-of-art analytics education.
+In addition, the MSPPM-Data Analytics will add professional policy and management knowledge and skills, preparing you to transform data into insightful information for use in public policy and management decision-making.

 You will be educated in structuring data-based approaches to complex public issues; assembling and processing large data sets to make then ready for use in analysis; estimating models that explain behavior of complex social systems to provide the levers for policy making; detecting, predicting, and forecasting important behavioral patterns in massive data sets to aid policy design and resource allocation; and visualizing and communicating the results of analysis to decision makers, stake holders, and the public.